SergeiVasilchenko/consultplace_crm/README.md

 ## Preparation

-1. **Create environment variable files in the git repository:**
+1. **Create environment variable files in your git repository:**

-    - Create a file for the bot:
+    - Create a file for the bot (or just skip this step as the deploy step will create and write all the files needed):
       ```bash
       touch bot/.env_bot
       ```